uwescience/DSSG2024_Understanding_Homelessness/acknowledgements.md

 ### ACKNOWLEDGMENTS

-We would like to express our gratitude to the following individuals and organizations for their invaluable contributions to this project:
+Thank you to the many stakeholders who generously gave their time to help us better understand and contextualize these survey data.
+Thanks also to the UW eScience Institute's DSSG Program for supporting this work.
+We would like to express our gratitude to the following individuals for their invaluable contributions to this project:

 ## 2024 UW DSSG Fellows
 - **Felix Junior Appiah Kubi**